strategineer/personal-website/source/reviews/2018-01-06-Dead-Synchronicity-Tomorrow-Comes-To.html.markdown

     - "Horrible VO."
     - "Horrible music."
     - "Moon logic garbage &quot;puzzles&quot; (at least the first &quot;puzzle&quot; before I uninstalled)."
-outro: "If you're dead inside and/or are a fan of archaic graphic adventure games that ask you to solve &quot;puzzles&quot; for no reason then you might be interested in Dead Synchronicity: Tomorrow Comes Today."---
+outro: "If you're dead inside and/or are a fan of archaic graphic adventure games that ask you to solve &quot;puzzles&quot; for no reason then you might be interested in Dead Synchronicity: Tomorrow Comes Today."
 ---
 In Dead Synchronicity Tomorrow Comes Today, you play as an amnesiac named Michael, the world has hit by some kind of mysterious calamity.